ProfRandom/WCB-Canon/Canon Files/Planemons 2 — Habitability.md

             - Non-volatile surface conditions
 - Beyond 120ᵈ, the temperature contrast between day and night becomes too extreme for habitability **without technological aid** (which puts in the _parahabitable_ spectrum).
 	- Even a perfect ocean–atmosphere system may fail to smooth the thermal tide.
-	- Planemos in this range may be Tellurics, but they are _not_ Geotics.
+	- planemons in this range may be Tellurics, but they are _not_ Geotics.

-> **Keppy**: Do we know what other (if any) of a planemo's physical parameters may affect its rotational period?
+> **Keppy**: Do we know what other (if any) of a planemon's physical parameters may affect its rotational period?

 As a matter of fact, astrophysicists are beginning to **simulate probable spin states** for Earth-like exoplanets under different formation conditions.
 A few recurring themes:
-- Tidal locking is expected for planemos in the habitable zones of **M-dwarfs**, due to proximity.
+- Tidal locking is expected for planemons in the habitable zones of **M-dwarfs**, due to proximity.
 - Initial rotation rates may depend on:
     - Accretion history
     - Giant impacts (e.g., the Moon-forming event)
     - Early tidal evolution
 - **Resonant rotations**
 	- Mercury's 3:2 spin-orbit resonance may be **more common than full tidal locking**
-- Close-in planemos may be more likely **spin slowly or be tidally locked**
+- Close-in planemons may be more likely **spin slowly or be tidally locked**
-- Moons (especially those whose mass is a significant fraction of the planemo's) can stabilize or slow a planemo's rotation rate
+- Moons (especially those whose mass is a significant fraction of the planemon's) can stabilize or slow a planemon's rotation rate
 	- This is happening with Earth; our day is lengthening by ≈ 17 microseconds per year, or 1 second every 58800 years
 - Giant impacts can reset rotation direction and/or speed

 **Orbital Eccentricity (e)**
 - e ∈ ⟨0 ∧ 0.25⟩ — General Geotic Tolerance
 - e ∈ ⟨0.01 ∧ 0.10⟩ — Earth-clone ideal range
-	- In multi-planemo systems, stable configurations usually result in e < 0.10 per planemo
+	- In multi-planemon systems, stable configurations usually result in e < 0.10 per planemon
-	- In single-planemo (only-child) or widely spaced systems, values up to e ≈ 0.25 may remain dynamically stable, but tend to reduce overall habitability
+	- In single-planemon (only-child) or widely spaced systems, values up to e ≈ 0.25 may remain dynamically stable, but tend to reduce overall habitability
 	- Risks of e > 0.25
 		- Large insolation differentials between periastron and apastron
 		- Pronounced climatic volatility